Wisdom-asiedu/Dice-rolling/README.md

 - GUI

 The program grants the user the ability to choose the number of dice to roll as well as the number of sides the dice have.
-The result is displayed
+The result didplayed is a list of dice and its sum

-## Group Work

 ## Commad Line Interface (CLI) Implementation